JoeSuber/OpenCV-Max-Build-Package-/README.md

 sudo ldconfig

----- assume that all worked  ----
+---- to verify that all worked, enter the python interpreter ----

 python